NIRALUser/BrainKeychainAutomation/README.md

 - Download BrainKeyCreatorExtension.py.
 Then click on 'edit' at the top bar when you are in 3D slicer and then 'Application Settings'.
 - Click on 'Modules' and then either click 'Add' and specify where you downloaded the module, or drag the file location into the 'Additional module s' section.
-- You should then be able to load the extension and specify a directory for input surfaces as well as a directory to save the keychain images in (be sure to follow the example format that is in as a placeholder).
+- You should then be able to load the extension and specify a directory for input surfaces (be sure to follow the example format that is in as a placeholder).
 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module will take a bit to process.
-- After it has finished running you should have a directory (that you specified) filled with brain keychains.
+- After it has finished running you should have a directory called keychains in the same directory as your input directory.

 ### 2.) keyChainNameTagCreator.bash
-- Download keyChainTitle.scad and keyChainNameTagCreator.bash and use a text editor to open the bash file.
+- Download keyChainTitle.scad and keyChainNameTagCreator.bash and make sure it is in the same directory as the input surfaces.
-- Change the variable named 'saveDir' to whatever you would like the directory that holds the saved nametags in called.
-- Change the variable named 'nameTagInputDir' to the directory that has the input brain surfaces.
-- Make sure that the 'saveDir', 'nameTagInputDir' and keyChainTitle.scad are all in the same directory.
+- Also make sure keyChainTitle.scad is in same directory.
-- Save and close the text editor.
-Then click on the keyChainNameTagCreator.bash file.
+- Then click on the keyChainNameTagCreator.bash file.
 - If it says you do not have permission to run this file, you may need to run this command in the directory with the Bash file.
 ```bash
 chmod 755 keyChainNameTagCreator.bash